 Best 2017 apps in the eyes of Rakuten Aquafadas employees

-Melanie Batocchi, Education Product Manager
+Melanie Batocchi, International Business Development Manager

 We had so many nice apps this year but the one that caught my attention was from Georgia Public House, which is a Government television and radio broadcaster in the state of Georgia in the United States.
 One of their branches is dedicated to education.
 And as a part of their initiatives, GPB publishes a state history textbook called Georgia Stories: Our State and Our Nation.
 And in 2017 they decided to use our technology swapping from Adobe Digital Publishing Suite platform.
 Why do I like what they did with our tools?
 They created a truly cross platform app with the digital textbook available inside (iOS, Android, Web).
 They took advantage of all our enrichments – it looks great!
 And they also divided it into two parts (which many of our clients and prospects don’t realise): public content for students and private for teachers.
 Here is the web version if you want to check.